VirulentArc/ScriptCards/Spell Book Manager/readme.md

 ![Spell Description Handout](images/handout.png)

-In Choose Spells mode, each spell has a &#x1F56E; description button.
+In Choose Spells mode, each spell level header has a **Spell Description Handout** button.
+Clicking it opens the player's spell description handout.

+Each spell has a &#x1F56E; description button.
 Clicking it writes the formatted spell description to that user's Spell Book Manager handout.

-The spell list also includes a **Spell Description Handout** button that opens the handout.

 The handout updates live.
 If the handout is already open when a description button is clicked, the visible handout content should update after Roll20 refreshes the handout display.